josephburnett/cljm/README.md

     ; (#cljm.core.Note{:at 1, :inst nil, :params (:note 60), :tparams []}
     ;  #cljm.core.Note{:at 2, :inst nil, :params (:note 62), :tparams []})

-    ; And with a duration - same as (staff [ C4-- D4-- ])
+    ; Two notes with tone and duration - same as (staff [ C4-- D4-- ])
     (bar 4 nil [1 2] [:note (note :C4) (note :D4)] [:at [1 :gate 0]])
     ; (#cljm.core.Note{:at 1, :inst nil, :params (:note 60), :tparams ([1 :gate 0])}
     ;  #cljm.core.Note{:at 2, :inst nil, :params (:note 62), :tparams ([1 :gate 0])})

-Bar will produces as many notes as beats and cycle other parameters.
-It will also expand non-beat parameters in a list comprehension-like manner, but I don't know if this is really useful.
+Bar will produces as many notes as beats and cycle the other parameters.
+It will also expand non-beat lists of parameters like a list comprehension.
+(I made this so I could produce chords with bar notation, but I don't it's really useful.)

 ## CLJM Player